-The problem that the people conversing with Jesus in our text had was that they were at the same time blind to their slavery and wanted to remain in it.
-They wanted to remain in slavery to their culture and to their assumptions because such slavery let them avoid the terrible freedom to relate to God for themselves and to live the adventuresome and dangerous life that comes from that relationship.
+The problem that the people conversing with Jesus in our text had was that they at the same time were blind to their slavery and wanted to remain in it.
+They wanted to remain in slavery to their culture and to their assumptions because such slavery let them avoid the terrible freedom to relate to God for themselves and to live the adventuresome and challenging and thrilling—and dangerous—life that comes from that relationship.

 Our text is part of a dialogue between Jesus and some people that deteriorated into a controversy.
 Jesus challenged them to listen to him and to follow him so that they would know the truth and the truth would in turn make them free.
 They balked at the idea, saying that they were descendants of Abraham and they had never been slaves to anyone.

 They obviously suffered from selective memory loss.
-Their ancestors had been slaves in Egypt.
-After liberation, they wanted to go back to Egypt; they preferred the security of slavery to the challenges of freedom.
+Their ancestors had been slaves in Egypt who, after liberation, had wanted to go back to Egypt; they preferred the security of slavery to the challenges of freedom.
 Perhaps Jesus has that in mind in what he said.
 These were people who “believed” in him but he challenged them to continue in his word and thereby to be his disciples.
-Freedom was found in such following.
-But they didn’t want that.
-They wanted to keep trusting in being children of Abraham.
+Freedom was found in such following but they didn’t want that; they wanted to keep trusting in being children of Abraham.

 Jesus said to them, “Everyone who commits sin is a slave to sin.”
-That set me to wondering what their sin was.
-What was the sin of these “descendants of Abraham”?
-The obvious answer is that they trusted in their religious and national pedigree.
-That’s understandable—their people had an amazing history.
-To be a descendant of Abraham and a member of the nation of Israel was a good thing.
-But it was not the best thing.
-It was not the freedom-giving thing.
+That set me to wondering what their sin was—what was the sin of these “descendants of Abraham”?
+The obvious answer is that they trusted in their religious and national pedigree, which is understandable—their people had an amazing history.
+To be a descendant of Abraham and a member of the nation of Israel was a good thing—but it was not the best thing because it was not the freedom-giving thing.
 The best thing was to enter into the relationship of trust and grace that Jesus Christ made possible, to come to trust in God rather than in pedigree, but these folks were unable to get past their allegiance to that into which they had been born.
-As Jesus pressed his point that being a Jew and being a citizen of Israel wasn’t enough, they grew angrier and angrier.
+As Jesus pressed his point that being a child of Abraham and being a citizen of Israel wasn’t enough, they grew angrier and angrier.